Mr-Coxall/Microbit-Christmas-Decoration/lesson-01.md

 [Watch introduction video](https://youtu.be/u2u7UJSRuko).

-## Lets Get Connected
+## Let's Attach the micro:bit

-Lets get the micro:bit connected to the computer:
+Let's get the micro:bit attached to the computer:
-- plug the micro:bit into themicro USB cable
+- plug the micro:bit into the micro USB cable
 - plug the other end into the computer

+## Now let's connect the micro:bit

+Let's get the micro:bit connected to the computer:
+- click the "..." at the bottom of the screen
+- select "Connect device"
+- select your micro:bit (BBC micro:bit CMSIS-DAP)

+## Now let's write your first program!

+Let's program the micro:bit:
+- click the "..." at the bottom of the screen
+- select "Connect device"
+- select your micro:bit (BBC micro:bit CMSIS-DAP)